From Observations to Parameters: Detecting Changepoint in Nonlinear Dynamics with Simulation-based Inference: Related Work

 \section{Related Work}

-Our work lies at the intersection of three distinct yet interconnected fields: CPD in time series, system identification of dynamical systems, and simulation-based inference for parameter estimation.
-We will review significant advancements in each area to provide context for our contribution.
+Our research sits at the nexus of three distinct yet synergistic fields: CPD in time series, system identification of dynamical systems, and simulation-based inference (SBI).
+We review advances in each to contextualize our contribution.